 Differential diagnosis includes but is not limited to the following:

 The mortality rate of perforated peptic ulcer is 10 times higher than that seen with acute appendicitis or cholecystitis.
-Though bleeding is more common complication than perforation (6:1), the mortality rate is 5-fold higher with a perforated peptic ulcer compared with bleeding peptic ulcer.
+Though bleeding is a more common complication than perforation (6:1), the mortality rate is 5-fold higher with a perforated peptic ulcer compared with bleeding peptic ulcer.
 The estimated 30-day mortality rate with perforation is 24%.
 Patients with comorbidities or those older than 65 have a worse prognosis.
 Similarly, patients who have a delayed presentation or have a shock on initial presentation also have increased mortality.

 Complications of untreated peptic ulcer perforation are severe and will eventually lead to patient demise.
 Short term complications include hypovolemia, shock, sepsis, and gastrocolic fistula formation.

 Managing a patient with a perforated peptic ulcer can be challenging given the morbidity and mortality associated with the disease.
-Hence it requires a an interprofessional approach to maximize the chances of a favorable outcome.
+Hence it requires an interprofessional approach to maximize the chances of a favorable outcome.
 Diagnosis relies on suspicion of the underlying disorder.
 This treatment begins with the nurse triaging the patient and continues with the emergency medicine provider.
 Once suspected, resuscitative measures must be initiated while diagnostic studies are being obtained.
 This takes a coordinated effort between the ED provider and staff members of nursing, pharmacy, and radiology departments.
 Once the diagnosis is made, further communication is required between the ED provider and the on-call surgeon.
 Interprofessional communication is central to an expedited workup and treatment with the ultimate goal of getting the appropriate patient to the operating room promptly as surgical delay has been related to mortality.

 |||Lanas A,Chan FKL, Peptic ulcer disease.
 Lancet (London, England).
 2017 Aug 5; [PubMed PMID: 28242110]|